yared-shewarade/Visual-Command-Agent/README.md

 # Project: Visual Command Agent

+### Project Overview

+THis project simulates a real-world AI infrastructure.
+It covers the full lifecycle of developing, profiling, and deploying a vision-language model using PyTorch and Azure ML.

 A model that can see an image, interpret a user's natural language instruction, and perform a simulated action (like pointing, describing, or planning movement)

 # Visual Command Agent - AI Infrastructure Project

 #### Project Structure